Cattle theft in India: Contemporary situation

 According to The New York Times, organized mafia gangs pick up the cattle they can find and sell them to illegal slaughterhouses.
 These crimes are locally called "cattle rustling" or "cattle lifting".
 According to media reports, India has numerous illegal slaughterhouses.
 For example, in the state of Andhra Pradesh, the officials in 2013 reported over 3,000 illegal slaughterhouses.
 According to Nanditha Krishna, there are an estimated 30,000 such illegal slaughter sites in India, typically operating in filthy conditions.
 These illegal activities increases during the festival seasons and various religious rituals linked to animal sacrifice because of the shortage and high demand in Indian and International market.

 The theft of cattle for slaughter and beef production is economically attractive to the mafias in India.
 In 2013, states Gardiner Harris, a truck can fit 10 cows, each fetching about 5,000 rupees (about US$94 in 2013), or over US$900 per cattle stealing night operation.
 In a country where some 800 million people live on less than US$2 per day, such theft-based mafia operations are financially attractive.
 According to Andrew Buncombe, when smuggled across the border, the price per cattle increases nearly threefold and the crime is even more attractive financially.
 Many states have reported rising thefts of cattle and associated violence, according to The Indian Express.

 Cattle smuggling in India

 Cattle smuggling in India is the movement of cattle for slaughter and processing from the states of India where cattle slaughter is illegal to those states where it is legal as well as to neighboring countries such as Bangladesh.
 It is widespread in India, with some estimates stating that over a million cattle are smuggled every year.

-Cattle smuggling, states Jason Cons – a professor of Anthropology with publications on India-Bangladesh border communities, is a significant source of communal tension as it implies "transportation of sacred cattle [cow] for slaughter in Muslim meat markets".
-It is also a source of crimes, violence and has trigerred disputes between the border officials at the India-Bangladesh border.
+Cattle smuggling, states Jason Cons – a professor of anthropology with publications on India-Bangladesh border communities, is a significant source of communal tension as it implies "transportation of sacred cattle [cow] for slaughter in Muslim meat markets".
+It is also a source of crimes, violence and has triggered disputes between the border officials at the India-Bangladesh border.